Roman Zozulya: Dynamo Kyiv

-Dnipro Dnipropetrovsk
+Dnipro

 On 27 February 2014, in a Europa League match against Tottenham Hotspur, Zozulya was sent off after he directed a head-butt towards Jan Vertonghen.
 Zozulya was sent off and had to be restrained from attacking Vertonghen, who was accused of faking the degree of contact.
 Tottenham went on to win the game 3–1, knocking Dnipro out.

+Zozulya was a member of the Dnipro team that reached the final of the Europa League in the following season.
+On 12 March 2015, he scored the only goal of a home win over AFC Ajax in the first leg of the round of 16.
+He missed the final defeat to Sevilla FC in Warsaw due to injury.

 Betis

 On 27 July 2016, Zozulya signed a three-year contract with La Liga side Real Betis.
 He made his debut on 11 September in a 3–2 win at Valencia CF, as an 80th-minute substitute for Álex Alegría.
 He played six games, starting once on 22 January in a goalless draw at home to Sporting Gijón.

 Rayo Vallecano

 On 31 January 2017, Zozulya joined Rayo Vallecano on loan until the end of the season.
 His arrival was met with protests from the club's fans, unhappy over his purported far-right links after a picture of him wearing a shirt with the Tryzub and lyrics of poet Taras Shevchenko was featuring the logo of the Right Sector.
 Zozulya vehemently denied any such links in an open letter to Rayo's fans, declaring that he has only assisted the legitimate Ukrainian army during the Russian military intervention in Ukraine.
 On 1 February 2017, Zozulya had his contract cancelled due to the reactions of Rayo fans and returned to Betis.
 This meant that he could not play anymore in the 2016–17 season because the Royal Spanish Football Federation rules say players cannot register for more than two teams in one campaign.